primaryobjects/Node.js-Token-API-Starter-Template/readme.md

 The client code (i.e., your javascript application) can store the token for subsequent calls to the API.
 Each API call should contain the token within the url or HTTP header.

+## Validating a Username and Password

+The demo code includes a simple [method](managers/userManager.js) for validating the username and password before generating a token.
+The template project simply checks the username and password against the one configured in [config.js](config/config.js).
+You'll probably want to change this to check against your database or other method for validating a user.
+Just edit the code in the [token](routes/index.js) method to call your own method for validating the user.

 ## Keeping Track of Expiration Time

 Since tokens have an expiration time, the client code should keep track of when the current token expires.
 Before expiring, the client can request a new token by making a `POST` request to `/api/token`, including the existing token in the JSON object (instead of a username/password).
 Otherwise, if the token expires, the client will need to login with a username/password to obtain a new token.